Under 18?

 Body

-The services we provide are mostly for adults (18 years and over) with mental health challenges, and their families and carers.
-However, we do provide some specialist services for 16-25 year olds and access for children to bereavement support.
+The services we provide are mostly for adults (18 years and over) with mental health challenges.
+However, we do provide some specialist services for 16-25 year olds

 Allsorts Youth Project